Pickett’s patience, poise help fuel Steelers’ late surge | Times Leader

 Click here to subscribe today or Login.

-PITTSBURGH (AP) — Technically, Pittsburgh Steelers rookie quarterback Kenny Pickett’s middle name is Shane.
+PITTSBURGH — Technically, Pittsburgh Steelers rookie quarterback Kenny Pickett’s middle name is Shane.

-Steelers coach Mike Tomlin, however, appeared to give Pickett a new middle moniker in the giddy aftermath of Pickett’s last-minute game-winning touchdown pass to Najee Harris on Baltimore last Sunday .
+Steelers coach Mike Tomlin, however, appeared to give Pickett a new middle moniker in the giddy aftermath of Pickett’s last-minute game-winning touchdown pass to Najee Harris on Baltimore last Sunday that kept Pittsburgh’s slim playoff hopes alive.

 Pickett laughed when asked about it on Wednesday after being the team’s Rookie of the Year, the latest twist in a long and eventful season for Pickett and the Steelers both.